-We may not have a coastline in Paris, but there’s still the opportunity to enjoy an outdoor swim, as long as you know where to go.
+We may not have a coastline in Paris, but there’s still the opportunity to enjoy an outdoor swim, if you know where to go.
 Here we reveal a few of the best spots…

 Swimming isn’t really the same in summer unless you can do it outside.
 But where can one possibly hope to find outdoor swimming in central Paris?
 Well, actually, you might be surprised, with more than one spot for an alfresco swim…

 For example, new for summer 2017, those in search of a cooling dip can enjoy an outdoor swim in a Paris canal (no, really…).
 At the Bassin de la Villette, in the 19th arrondissement, they have created three brand-new swimming pools along the south side of the Quai de la Loire, which connects the Canal de l’Ourcq with the Canal Saint-Martin.
 Furthermore, they are all supervised, the water quality is checked every day and access is completely free.

 Elsewhere, there are some 30 or so public swimming pools located within the périphérique, all reasonably priced at around three euros for a one-off entry.
 However, most of them are serious indoor exercise areas, many boast hostile ’70s facades and almost all attract such little publicity that the majority of visitors wouldn’t know a Parisian pool if it was staring them in the face.

 Swim on the Seine